nuxt-modules/cloudinary/docs/content/2.components/CldVideoPlayer.md

 :cld-video-player{src="videos/mountain-stars" width="900" height="900" style="aspect-ratio: 1620 / 1080" id="1"}

 ::callout{icon="i-heroicons-exclamation-triangle-20-solid" color="amber"}
-Note: If you wish to display several video players with the same media on the same page (as we did in the documentation below), make sure to pass unique `id` property.
+Note: If you wish to display several video players with the same media on the same page (as we did in the documentation below), make sure to pass a unique `id` property.
 ::

 ## Customization